 WR_CLK RD_CLK

 DIN DOUT

 WR_EN RD_EN

 FULL EMPTY

 PROG_FULL PROG_EMPTY

 WR_ACK VALID

 OVERFLOW UNDERFLOW

-N/A SBITERR
+INJECTSBITERR SBITERR

-N/A DBITERR
+INJECTDBITERR DBITERR

 For FIFO cores using independent clocks, the timing relationship between the write and read operations and the status flags is affected by the relationship of the two clocks.
 For example, the timing between writing to an empty FIFO and the deassertion of EMPTY is determined by the phase and frequency relationship between the write and read clocks.
-For additional information, see "Synchronization Considerations," page 39.
+For additional information, see "Synchronization Considerations," page 43.

-For Virtex-5 built-in FIFO configuration, the built-in ECC feature in the FIFO macro is provided.
-For more information, see "Built-in Error Correction Checking," page 60.
+For Virtex-6 and Virtex-5 FPGA built-in FIFO configurations, the built-in ECC feature in the FIFO macro is provided.
+For more information, see "Built-in Error Correction Checking," page 71.